wpmetabox/docs/_docs/extensions/mb-blocks.md

 ### Example

-This is a more complete example of the testimonial block with more properties (here I insert inline style into the block for demo purpose, you should separate it into a CSS file using the `enqueue_style` parameter):
+This is a more complete example of the testimonial block with more properties (here I insert inline style into the block for the demo purpose, you should separate it into a CSS file using the `enqueue_style` parameter):

 ```php
 <?php